• Home

 September

 • 🗣 Poster presentation.
-The case for a Critical Media Infrastructure Monitor: Analysing the control points reshaping the media model and market.
+The Case for a Critical Media Infrastructure Monitor: Analyzing the control points reshaping the media model and market.
 Research Conference on Communications, Information and Internet Policy (TPRC).
 Washington D.C.

 August